sammorrisdesign-zz/qhuery/README.md

 ## Demo

-Visit the real site (Warning, might kill your browser).
+Visit the [live site](http://qhuery.sammorr.is/) (Warning, might kill your browser).
 Here's a gif preview just in case.

 ![Preview](preview.gif)